-- Oli’s Eagle Trail begins just to the left of the kiosk, heading up through a narrow rocky cleft.
+- Oli’s Eagle Trail begins just to the L of the kiosk, heading up through a narrow rocky cleft.
 The contrast between this rough terrain and that tamed for the Velvet Rocks development is dramatic.

 - This trail was built in 2008 by Oliver Simpson for his Eagle Scout project with help from the Hanover Conservation Commission’s Trails Committee.